 Fourth, do not bring up an emotional situation or what they’ve done in the past in order to change the current circumstances.
 It won’t work.

 Fifth, do NOT (and do not hire someone to) snoop, track, or follow, your spouse.
-If you focus on what your spouse is doing/where your spouse is, you are focusing on the WRONG thing.
+If you focus on what your spouse is doing/where they are, you are focusing on the WRONG thing.
 What’s happening right now is not what led to him/her leaving, it’s what happened in the weeks, months, and years up to now.

 We aren’t saying you are the one to blame.
 There are many reasons a person may want to leave a marriage.
 However, it’s wise to admit that no marriage is perfect and there is no “perfect spouse.”
 We are not perfect.
 We still correct our own wrongs.
 This is why it’s important to focus on what you can do to become a better person, husband, wife.